-Teachers, with their extensive experience, can offer you expert advice on your ability and suitability for any course.
+Teachers, with their extensive experience, can give you expert advice on your ability and suitability for a course.
 Please ask them for advice.

-4. Does the course described in the booklet interest me?
+4. Does the course interest me?

-Subjects in Years 6 and 7 introduce new ideas and work, which have not been taught before.
-Ask teachers if you want to find out more about any course.
-Detailed A Level Syllabi are found in the Exam Boards' websites, as well as the school website.
-Ask Year 6 and Year 7 students who are studying these courses now for information.
+Subjects in Years 6 and 7 introduce new ideas and work, which have not been taught.
+The Taster sessions delivered in class were meant to give you an overview of what will be taught in the next two years.
+Ask teachers if you want to find out more about any particular course.
+Detailed Syllabi are found on the Exam Boards' Websites.
+Ask Year 6 and Year 7 students who are on studying these courses currently for their opinion.

-QUESTIONS TO CONSIDER ABOUT THE FUTURE
+QUESTIONS ABOUT THE FUTURE